Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-an-animated-wave-line-with-tailwind-css.md

 And there you go!

 We created an animated wavy underline in Tailwind CSS.
 I hope you enjoyed this article.
-You can have a play around with this CodePen.
+You can a play around with this CodePen.

 <p class="codepen" data-height="300" data-default-tab="result" data-slug-hash="MWOzWwP" data-user="rebelchris" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/rebelchris/pen/MWOzWwP">